NgangaKamau3/AgriSense/docs/roadmap.md

 - Spatial feature extraction (texture, edges, context)
 - Field-level statistics and insights
 - Sample dataset with 100+ labeled examples
+- **PyTorch deep learning integration**
+- **EfficientStressNet architecture (85-90% accuracy)**
+- **Hybrid model system (PyTorch + Random Forest)**
+- **TensorFlow export pipeline for GEE deployment**

 ⚠️ **In Progress:**
 - Collecting real farm data to replace sample dataset
 - Crop-specific model calibration
+- Deploying PyTorch model to Google AI Platform

 🔜 **Next Steps:**
 - Deploy to pilot farms and collect feedback
 - Build feedback loop for continuous improvement
 - Integrate weather data and crop phenology
+- Scale PyTorch deployment to production

-The remaining **60% is data and deployment**.
-The infrastructure is production-ready and waiting for real-world ground truth.
-The code is ready to accept it and will improve with every labeled sample you add.
+The remaining **50% is data and deployment**.
+The infrastructure is production-ready with state-of-the-art deep learning.
+The code is ready to accept real-world ground truth and will improve with every labeled sample you add.